Exactly What to Do in Florence (For First Timers)

 My first thought?
 It’s bigger than I expected.

-I thought that the David was a life-sized sculpture, but it actually stands at 17 feet tall, towering above you as you marvel at the details from below.
 The project was awarded to Michelangelo – who was born in nearby Santa Croce – in the early 1500’s after a string of other artists tried and failed to shape the huge block of marble into a lifelike sculpture.

 We would say that the Accademia Gallery is one of the three things you shouldn’t miss in Florence, along with the Uffizi Gallery and the Duomo di Firenze (specifically, the view from the roof and the art on the inside of the dome).